-- Any student seeking admission in Postgraduate (MFA) must have the Undergraduate (BFA) degree in relevant discipline. - Based on the Merit score of CUET (UG)-2025, seven (07) times the applicants in each specialization, in each category will be called for the PRACTICAL-BASED ENTRANCE TEST at the College of Art.
-Only - Any student seeking admission on wrong information in respect of age, percentage of marks and category etc. will have his/her registration/admission cancelled at any time during the Course when it comes to the notice of the College/University.
-Appropriate action will also be taken against him/her
+- Any student seeking admission in Postgraduate (MFA) must have the Undergraduate (BFA) degree in relevant discipline. - Any student seeking admission on wrong information in respect of age, percentage of marks and category etc. will have his/her registration/admission cancelled at any time during the Course when it comes to the notice of the College/University.
+Appropriate action will also be taken against him/her.